KMSkelton/instaCropper/README.md

 # Use
-instaCropper was built for OSX and Python3.
+instaCropper was built for OSX and Python3. "yes" and 0 are the default values, please `return` your way though the prompts if you don't need to make changes.

-Open finder
+Open finder.

-Click once on the image that needs to be prepped for Instagram
+Click the image that needs to be prepped for Instagram one time.

-option + CMD + c (this copies the path and the filename)
+`option + CMD + c` (this copies the path and the filename)

 In terminal:

 `>>> python3 cropper.py`

-paste the path into the terminal
+`CMD + v` paste the path into the terminal.

-confirm that this is the photo
+instaCropper will ask you to confirm that this is the correct photo.

 Pillow does odd things with image orientation.
 If the photo is not the in the orientation you expect, type n.
 You'll be asked which direction the image needs to be rotated.
 You must type the entire word: right, left, flipped

 Enter how many pixels from the left edge you want to start the crop.
 InstaCropper will automatically figure the same distance from the right edge.

 Enter how many pixels from the top edge of the image you want to start cropping.

-InstaCropper uses the distance calculated horizontally to figure the height of the crop square.
+instaCropper uses the distances entered and the size of the image to figure the dimensions of the crop square.

-InstaCropper will confirm this is what you expected.
+instaCropper will ask you to confirm this is the crop you expected.
 If not, try again.

 I prefer to prefix my images with "insta_" so I can keep them grouped.
 You may want something else and you're welcome to type that here.
 You are also able to see the directory and original filename, which is essentially the destination for the cropped image.